 Through teaching Computing we equip children to participate in a world of rapidly changing technology.
 We enable them to find, explore, analyse, exchange and present information.
-We also help them develop the necessary skills for using information in a discriminating and effective way.
-This is a major part of enabling children to be confident, creative and independent learners.
+This prepares children to be responsible, confident and creative users of computing systems and information they find and use online.